Control and contain the source of pollution

 Clean it up

 One way we clean up oil spills is by using absorbent material that is oleophilic — in other words, it attracts oil but not water.
 This material comes in a lot of shapes and sizes including rectangular pads, long, thick sausage-like rolls, and even shredded material that looks like cheerleading pom-poms.
 Another device we use to cleanup spills is called a skimmer, which removes oil from the surface of the water.
 Companies or cooperatives with equipment and personnel that respond to oil spills, called Primary Response Contractors (PRCs), can also be hired to aid in cleanup efforts.

-When spills occur we work not only to clean the environment, but also any impacted wildlife.
-Oil and hazardous materials can harm wildlife when they breathe in the fumes, absorb it through their skin, consume it while feeding or grooming, or become coated or smothered by it.
+When spills occur, we not only clean the environment, we help harmed wildlife.
+Oil and hazardous materials can harm wildlife due to their harmful fumes.
+Wildlife can absorb these substances through their skin, consume it while feeding or grooming, or become coated or smothered by it.
 We work with wildlife professionals and trained volunteers to safely capture, clean, rehabilitate, and release wildlife, as diverse as birds and sea otters all the way to frogs and turtles, back into the environment.